 - Address Proof

-- Identity Proof – like Passport, PAN Card, Ration Card, Voter Identity Card issued by the Election Commission of India
+- Identity Proof – like a Passport, PAN Card, Ration Card, or Voter Identity Card issued by the Election Commission of India

-You have to carry original documents also to carry out KYC procedure.
+You have to carry original documents also to carry out the KYC procedure.

 Who can invest Post Office Monthly Income Scheme or MIS?

-The monthly income generated from this scheme is taxable income.
-Hence, the 7.8% current interest may goes down if you calculate the exact return of post tax.
-However, the only thing that keeps people invest in such schemes is the constant stream of income.
+The monthly income generated from this scheme is taxable.
+Hence, the 7.8% current interest may go down if you calculate the exact return of post-tax.
+However, the only thing that keeps people investing in such schemes is the constant stream of income.

-We Indians first look for safety to our principal and returns on that.
-But we never bother whether such low or negative real return affect us or not.
+We Indians first look for safety to our principal and return on that.
+But we never bother whether such low or negative real returns affect us or not.
 If you are very much happy with SAFETY and kind of around 7.8% return then definitely go for it.

-This scheme may be paradise for those who looking for fixed return from Government.
+This scheme may be a paradise for those who looking for a fixed return from Government.